 My main interest is in computer graphics, especially ray tracing and global illumination.
 But I have also done research in computer vision and VLSI design.

-I'm a principal scientist and software developer at Pixar's office in Seattle.
-We're developing new features for Pixar's RenderMan renderer.
+I'm a principal scientist and software developer, part of Pixar's team in Seattle.
+We're developing a CPU+GPU version of Pixar's RenderMan renderer.
 RenderMan is used for rendering CG movies such as Toy Story, Cars, Coco, and Tintin and for special effects in movies such as Terminator 2, Jurassic Park, the newer Star Wars movies, Harry Potter, Lord of the Rings, Avatar, Lion King, and many more.

 One of the interesting research topics for RenderMan is efficient computation of ray tracing and global illumination in extremely complex scenes.
 These days we're focused on path tracing.
 We're fortunate that the algorithms and hardware have progressed far enough that (noisy) preview images can be rendered at interactive rates.
-An overview of the current workings of RenderMan can be found in our recent TOG paper RenderMan: An Advanced Path Tracing Architecture for Movie Rendering.
-We have recently unveiled the XPU (GPU+CPU) version of RenderMan.
+An overview of the inner workings of RenderMan can be found in our TOG paper RenderMan: An Advanced Path Tracing Architecture for Movie Rendering.
+We are currently working on an XPU version of RenderMan, running on CPUs, GPUs, or both.

-Recently I've been researching well-stratified sample sequences with fast convergence for progressive rendering and adaptive sampling.
-Earlier, we've introduced a multiresolution geometry cache for efficient ray tracing in scenes with very complex geometry.
+I've done some research on well-stratified sample sequences with fast convergence for progressive rendering and adaptive sampling.
+A rather nerdy, but surprisingly interesting and multifaceted topic.
+Earlier, we introduced a multiresolution geometry cache for efficient ray tracing in scenes with very complex geometry.
 We've also introduced the brick map format, an efficient, tiled 3D MIP map representation of surface textures (and volume data) that does not require surface parameterization.
 Among their many uses, brick maps can be used as geometric primitives with built-in level-of-detail.
 I've also done some work on point-based computations such as approximate ambient occlusion, color bleeding, and subsurface scattering.
-The goal of all this is to make global illumination a useful tool for daily use in movie production.
+The goal of all this was to make global illumination a useful tool for daily use in movie production.

 Before Pixar, I worked in the R&D department at Square USA in Honolulu.
 Square USA created the Final Fantasy movie.
 I was mainly working on developing and optimizing the global illumination parts of the massively parallel in-house renderer Kilauea.
 My work focused on efficient simulation of global illumination in extremely complex scenes using a fully parallel and distributed version of the photon map method.